Minchi-Tsai/portfolio/README.md

 Data Scientist Intern @ Asu

 Product Data Scientist @ Caredash
-- Design and analyze A/B testing
+- Design and analyze A/B testing during product development to investigate and validate feature impacts
-- Build a Dashboard using Looker displaying KPIs using Google Analytics data
+- Build a Dashboard using Looker to present real-time KPIs in Google Analytics

 ### Projects
 **Market Analysis for JURA Bio, Inc**